 Congratulations, student doctor, you studied hard and scored well on your exams — not only on your MCAT but in your organic chemistry classes as well.
 You mastered anatomy as well as pharmacology, neurology and more “ologies” than you care to remember.
-Now it is time to get hands-on learning experience, without being able to hide in the library, while preparing for your clerkship shelf exams or showcasing your talents to the orthopedic service while on your anesthesia rotation.
+Now it is time to get hands-on learning experience, without being able to hide in the library while preparing for your clerkship shelf exams or showcasing your talents to the orthopedic service while on your anesthesia rotation.

 You have made it through four years of college and four years of medical school, only to plummet to the bottom of the food chain in the hospital.
 You are now a doctor, in some institutions able to don a long, crisp and clean white coat.
 You have access to doctor parking lots and maybe even an exclusive doctor lounge.
 You have more responsibilities than ever before, yet your time to complete these tasks is limited.
 Congratulations, you are an intern!

-Not only are you going to learn about the patient’s history, perform physical examinations and prepare discharge paperwork, but you will learn how each human being expresses pain, sadness and utter distress.
+Not only are you going to learn about the patient’s history, perform physical examinations and prepare discharge paperwork, but you will learn how each human being expresses pain, sadness, and utter distress.
 You will see that not everyone speaks your language.
 You will experience fights amongst a patient’s family members, divided on how to proceed with their loved one’s care.
 Not every patient is going to follow the textbook, nor agree with what you spent countless hours learning about.
-No longer will the response to the patient’s ailment be one of five diagnoses labeled A through E that you will bubble in on your multiple choice scantron.
-Patients are going to fight back and question you and your judgement.
+No longer will the response to the patient’s ailment be one of the five diagnoses labeled A through E that you will bubble in on your multiple choice scantron.
+Patients are going to fight back and question you and your judgment.
 They are going to demand answers.

-As physicians we are given all access passes to people’s lives within seconds.
+As physicians, we are given all access passes to people’s lives within seconds.
 It is no wonder they hold us to the highest regard; should they not?
 After all, patients allow us to remove their clothing, ask personal questions and even look in places generally reserved for their spouses.
 Yet, as they maintain a high-level of respect towards us, it is only appropriate to maintain that same level within.
-It is crucial to live the role of physician on a daily basis in all clinical and educational arenas.
+It is crucial to live the role of a physician on a daily basis in all clinical and educational arenas.
 It is our duty to provide the best care for our patients — but do we?

 In a recent study published in the Journal of Hospital Medicine, Dr. Lauren Block and colleagues evaluated internal medicine interns and their interactions with patients.
 The article questioned the etiquette of recent medical school graduates, their interaction with patients as well as their overall role and practice among the health care team.
-The results of the study demonstrated that only 40% of those studied actually introduced themselves, while a mere 37% actually explained their role.
+The results of the study demonstrated that only 40% of those studied actually introduced themselves while a mere 37% actually explained their role.
 The article mentions attending physicians lacking the professional etiquette which has become the basis for physician rating systems.
 This is a problem.

 Can we put some of the blame on the public for not knowing the medical education hierarchy?
 Should they know that their lead doctor (attending), may change twice during their hospital stay?
 One valid concern that always gets brought up is whether there are too many “cooks in the kitchen.”
 I cannot blame people for thinking this way, especially when each team has four members working various blocks of time and shifting in and out of your care cycle.